lidom/ReconstPoFD/README.md

 The R-script `MC_simulation.R` allows you to reconstruct the simulation study in:
 [On the Optimal Reconstruction of Partially Observed Functional Data](https://arxiv.org/abs/1710.10099)
-by Alois Kneip, Dominik Liebl (arXiv:1710.10099)
+by Alois Kneip and Dominik Liebl (arXiv:1710.10099)

-The R-script also contains the AIC-based selection of the truncation parameter K.
+Note: The R-script also contains the AIC-based selection of the truncation parameter K.